EVOLVED-5G/TSN_FrontEnd/README.md

 1. Clone this repository.
 The environment must already have an installation of Docker (tested on version 20.10.7).
 2. Include any necessary profile information in the `Profiles` sub-folder. `Profiles/sample` can be used as a guide.
+Profiles must have the `yml` extension to be read by the TSN AF.
-3. Edit the contents of `config.yml` if necessary.
-By default, the TSN_AF works on backend-less mode.
+3. Edit the contents of `config.json` if necessary.
+By default:
+     - The TSN_AF works on backend-less mode.
+     - The frontend is configured localhost:8899
+     - CAPIF is configured in the `capifcore` domain, with ports 8080 (HTTP) and 443 (HTTPS)
 4. Execute `build.sh`.
 This file will prepare a Docker image (tagged `tsn_af`).
 5. Execute `run.sh`.
 This will create a new container (named `TSN_AF`) based on the previously generated image.
-By default, the TSN AF will listen on port 8899.

-> Note that the build process will create a copy of the files in the `Profiles` sub-folder and `config.yml`.
+> Note that the build process will create a copy of the files in the `Profiles` sub-folder and `config.json`.
 If these
 > files are edited after the creation of the image, this process (starting from step 4) must be executed again.
 > To ensure that the changes are reflected, remove the existing container before the build
 > (`docker stop TSN_AF && docker rm TSN_AF`)